 Little did I know that one of those women would eventually introduce me to the man who would lead me to a deep faith, a truth, and my journey home I never had even considered.
 And the one who I would one day marry.

 One of the reasons why I really believe that those four years of being away from a church were so important is because the man my friend wanted to introduce me to was Christian (exactly what I had been praying for), but he was also – wait for it – Catholic.

 This would have been an obstacle for me had I met him during my high school years or shortly after.
-But, being away from family and my church for so many years, I simply saw Rodney as a wonderful Christian man and him being Catholic did not hinder the relationship to grow in any way.
+But, being away from family and my church for so many years, I simply saw Rodney as a wonderful Christian man and him being Catholic did not prevent me from allowing the relationship to begin and grow.